IT Career Guide

 [Company Address]

-Note:if you are asked to include your cover letter in the email body, you can scrap everything above and proceed to the next one.
+Note:if you asked to include your cover letter in the email body, you can scrap everything above and proceed to the next one.

 [Greeting],